Twelve Month Woodworking Course – Rowden Atelier

 In our experience, understanding, developing and honing design skills is critical to cabinetmaking.
 Alongside hands-on work at the bench, students engage in a rich design curriculum.
 Conducted in our dedicated art studio, we focus on artistic and technical drawing skills, 3D modelling in CAD and design theory.

 Many students come to Rowden feeling that they cannot draw or are not ‘creative’.
 Both drawing and design classes show students that these statements are seldom accurate.
 We each have the capacity to make our own original design contributions.
 Students learn to articulate their creative sides through artistic drawing and sketching classes.
-They will know how to fully interrogate and resolve their furniture through technical drawing and CAD.
-This creative, focused learning enables each student to understand their potential as designer/makers and more importantly, how to access that talent.
+They will know how to thoroughly interrogate and resolve their furniture through technical drawing and CAD.
+This creative, focused learning enables each student to understand their potential as designers and makers, and more importantly, how to access that talent.

 Business: Practical insight into the business of woodworking

-Knowing how to apply woodworking in a professional capacity is vital, and we lay this out clearly in our business classes.
-Ours is not a business class in general terms; it is specific to the profession of furniture making.
-How it functions, how to approach it, the pitfalls and the best practices.
+Knowing how to apply these skills in a professional capacity is vital, and we lay this out clearly in our business syllabus.
+Ours is not a business class in general terms; it is practical insight specific to being a craftsperson.
+How to start, the pitfalls and the best practices.

-What are you going to do with your new-found skills?
+What are you going to do with your newfound skills?
 What are you going to make, and how will you find clients?
-How are you going to market your skills, and what should you charge?
-And if you decide to start a business, or become a maker for an employer, how do you manage your finances?
+How will you market your skills, and what should you charge?
+And if you decide to start a business or become a maker for an employer, how do you manage your finances?
 Get funding?
 Find a workspace?

-The business class can ensure that students see a return on their investment in the course and themselves.
+The business insights can ensure that students see a return on their investment in the course and themselves.

 Course Structure

 Every syllabus at Rowden starts with the basics.
 Working from the ground up cements the standard necessary for professional cabinetmaking.
 There is a high degree of structure in the first half of the year, and we focus on mastering core skills to make and design outstanding furniture.
-In the second half, students put this knowledge to use and have a chance to explore their creative capacity.
+In the second half, students apply this knowledge and have the opportunity to explore their creative potential.
 By this point, they will be capable of resolving designs and producing pieces of furniture of the highest quality.

 Students gain a thorough understanding of construction in wood, design principles, timber biology, drawing, modelling, the business of furniture making and much, much more.
-It is an intensive year roughly equal to 3 years spent in a traditional apprenticeship; 50 weeks of rigorous training over twelve months.
-This course can move students from complete beginners to furniture makers whose skills will stand alongside some of the best in professional woodworking today.
+It is an intensive year, roughly equivalent to 3 years spent in a traditional apprenticeship, comprising 50 weeks of rigorous training over twelve months.
+This course can transform students from complete beginners to furniture makers whose skills will rival those of some of the best professionals in woodworking today.

 Your Tutors